mopidy/mopidy/docs/clients/upnp.rst

        $ rygel
        Rygel-Message: New plugin 'MediaExport' available
-       Rygel-Message: New plugin 'org.mpris.MediaPlayer2.spotify' available
        Rygel-Message: New plugin 'org.mpris.MediaPlayer2.mopidy' available

-   Note that in the above example, both the official Spotify client and Mopidy is running and made available through Rygel.
+   In the above example, you can see that Rygel found Mopidy, and it is now making Mopidy available through Rygel.

 The UPnP-Inspector client